Use Lifecycle Manager actions

 Enter details

-Enter a name and description for the automation into the relevant fields and click Create.
-You will be redirected to your newly created automation.
+Enter a name and description for the automation and click Create.
+You are redirected to your newly created automation.

 Select a resource